Skip to content

 2. The long section between Colle di Youlaz and Col Chavanne

-3. The descent from Col de la Seigne to the Elisabetta refuge and Lake Combal, passing by Colle delle Pyramides Calcaires
+3. The descent from Col de la Seigne to the Elisabetta refuge and Lake Combal

 RESCUE & REFRESHMENT POINTS